POP3 to SMTP

 IGetMail is a small software utility that you can install on your local Exchange Server to automatically download POP3 email from remote servers - as fast as every 20 seconds!
 No more waiting for email!

 First you will need to setup an internal Exchange Server and you will also need at least one account at a Internet hosting company.
-If you need help setting up Exchange Server see our how to setup Exchange 2007 or Exchange 2010 instructions.
+If you need help setting up Exchange Server, see our how-to-setup Exchange instructions.

 Then download IGetMail and install it on your Exchange Server.
 IGetMail does not alter your Exchange Server, it will not modify Exchange in any way.
 IGetMail uses SMTP to send email to Exchange.